Venice in 3 Days: tips, what to see, and much more

 Cross the Bridge of Sighs

-Taking advantage of the entrance to the magnificent Doge's Palace, you will have to cross one of the most emblematic bridges of the city, which will also give you access to St. Mark's Square, one of the highlights of Venice.
+Taking advantage of the entrance to the magnificent Doge's Palace, you must cross one of the most emblematic bridges of the city, which will also give you access to reach St. Mark's Square, one of the highlights of Venice.

 St. Mark's Square

-After touring the entire interior of the Doge's Palace and crossing the Bridge of Sighs, you will have arrived at one of the most central and emblematic places in the whole city; St. Mark's Square.
-A perfect rectangle 180 meters long and 70 meters wide, it gives access to the main buildings of Venice.
+After touring the interior of the Doge's Palace and crossing the Bridge of Sighs, you will have arrived at one of the most central and emblematic places in the whole city; St. Mark's Square, which gives access to the main buildings of Venice.

-St. Mark's Square is considered one of the lowest points of the whole city so, when the sea level rises, it is the first to flood.
-However, the authorities are accustomed to it and put some footbridges in place to be able to go on with day to day life.
+St. Mark's Square is considered one of the lowest points of the city, so when the sea level rises, it is the first to be flooded.
+However, the authorities are used to it and put some footbridges to be able to continue with the day to day.

-At this point, and as there is still a long day ahead, I recommend that you stop by the Café Florian, an emblematic place where they sell one of the richest coffees but also the most expensive in the city.
+I recommend you stop by Café Florian, an emblematic place where they sell one of the richest but also most expensive coffees in the city.

 If your pocket and your curiosity allow it, there is nothing like a good ristretto to recharge your batteries at mid-morning and continue with the exciting visit to the center of Venice.